gordoncd/gordoncd/README.md

 I recently helped lead a project called for a short-term class called [ReefNet](https://github.com/gordoncd/ReefNet).
 I processed satellite imagery of Pacific Atolls, fed them into a variety of CNNs, and tuned the hyperparameters using grid search.
 The most effective implementation used a modified U-Net.
 I attained a mean IoU = 0.94 and F1 = 0.84.
-Results and further information about implementation can be seen in the link to the repository linked above.
+Results and further information about implementation can be seen in the link to the repository included above.

 ## Skills: